NCBI-Hackathons/ncbi-cloud-tutorials/SRA tutorials/tutorial_SRA_toolkit.md

 This will test that the SRR accession data as well as the genome reference repository stored at NCBI is accessible.

-# Upload an Accession List to the Cloud Instance
+# Upload an Accession List to a Cloud Instance
 Getting a list of accessions from your local computer to the cloud can be accomplished in a number of ways.
 The process involves copying a list of accessions from either the SRA Run Selector, Entrez, or other method to the cloud computer instance where the accessions are needed.
 For short lists this can be done by using copy and paste with a text editor like vim or nano on the cloud compute instance.
 For longer lists a text file such as the SRR_Acc_List.txt file from Run Selector may need to be copied to the cloud instance.

 ## Using scp on a computer running Unix, OSX, or Windows to upload to AWS: